tc39/notes/es9/2018-03/mar-22.md

 JHD: If it not an import, there's no symbol.
 I wouldn't be ergonomic to use.
 If you're importing a function with a receiver that you can't use, that would be a less ergonimic.
 Either method syntax is critical, or the static Array.flatten is a better option than importing it.
 We don't have built modules, so that would be a huge thing.
 I would love it that we could just agree, when we have builtin modules we can just decide about ???.

-RJE: KG what do you think it's the best way the proceed from that?

 KG: If we stop now, the champions will pick a name (it will not be smoosh).
 If someone doesn't want to outcome should speak now please.

 BT: Don't just pick a name.
 Any name can be contingent on approval of the TC39.